Bifurcations and multistability in inducible three-gene toggle switch networks: The three-gene toggle switch

-\end{small} Finally, for most of the discussion in this work we will simplify to a symmetric system in which all repressors bind at all sites with equal affinity such that $K_1 = K_2 = K_3 = K$ (we will examine how breaking this symmetry affects shifts in dynamics in later sections).
-This assumption then means that $\bar{a}_1 = \bar{a}_2 = \bar{a}_3 = \bar{a}$, and we arrive at the system of equations \begin{small}
+\end{small} Finally, for most of the discussion we consider a symmetric system in which all repressors bind at all sites with equal affinity such that $K_1 = K_2 = K_3 \equiv K$.
+(We will examine how breaking this symmetry affects shifts in dynamics in later sections.)
+This means that $\bar{a}_1 = \bar{a}_2 = \bar{a}_3 = \bar{a}$, and we arrive at the system of equations \begin{small}

-\end{small} The original model defined by Eqns.~\ref{eq:ODEnoc1} -~\ref{eq:ODEnoc3} thus transforms from a high-dimensional parameter space as a function of inherent system properties to an at most three-dimensional parameter space defined by inducer concentrations $c_1$, $c_2$, and $c_3$ that can be directly controlled in experimental settings.
-Note that the simplifying assumptions introduced here are in no sense necessary and we could examine the much less symmetrical situations as well, but we find that this parameter choice makes the underlying dynamics most transparent.
+\end{small} The original model in Eqns.~\ref{eq:ODEnoc1} -~\ref{eq:ODEnoc3} thus collapses from a high-dimensional parameter space to at most a three-dimensional space defined by inducer concentrations $c_1$, $c_2$, and $c_3$, which can be directly controlled experimentally.
+Note that while the symmetry introduced here is not necessary, it makes the underlying dynamics more transparent.